 This low-tech smart lock fits over your key and existing mechanismNuki

-Only available in Europe for now, the Nuki lock goes a step further than the August and Friday, in that it requires no modifications at all.
+Only available in Europe for now, the Nuki Smart Lock 2.0 goes a step further than the August and Friday, in that it requires no modifications at all.
 Instead, the Nuki fits over your existing internal lock (with the key in place) and turns the key to let you in.
+It is compatible with European profile cylinders, Swiss round cylinder, knob cylinders and UK oval cylinder locks.

-It's a very low-tech solution, but one which means you don't have to use any tools at all.
+It's a rather low-tech solution, but one which means you don't have to use any tools at all.
 However, the Nuki is stuck to the door with a peel-off adhesive strip, so removing this when you come to move out might take some effort and leave residue behind.
+Thankfully a bit of white spirit or rubbing alcohol should see to that.

 While the Nuki offers an even simpler installation process, the need for an external key override function could rule out your lock, and removing the device after it has been stuck to the door could be more difficult than unscrewing the August or Friday.